Annex 5.1 - Specificities for associations

 Specificities and recommended adaptations for an association:

-For a first action plan, it is recommended to provide around ten action sheets operational.
-This allows finding a balance between realism and effectiveness, concentrating efforts on the real implementation of actions rather than on a plan too extensive that would risk remaining theoretical.
+For a first action plan, it is recommended to plan around ten operational action sheets .
+This allows a balance between realism and effectiveness, focusing efforts on the real implementation of actions rather than on a plan too vast that might remain theoretical.

 Quantification of actions: criterion Q1

 ℹ️ Criterion Q1: A global emissions reduction potential of the transition plan is evaluated quantitatively.
-The impacts of action implementation are evaluated qualitatively.
+The impacts of the implementation of actions are evaluated qualitatively.
 More details here.

 Specificities and recommended adaptations for an association: